 Bachelor of Art in Philosophy: Emphasis in Philosophy and Law – PHIL Associate Degree for Transfer Roadmap

-This is a sample pathway for students who transfer to San Francisco State University in 2017–2018 with an AA-T in Philosophy.
+This is a sample pathway for students who transfer to San Francisco State University in the current Bulletin year with an AA-T in Philosophy.
 Up to three units in the major and all lower division GE requirements have been satisfied.
 Additional units in the major may have been satisfied.
 Check with a major advisor about the most appropriate course sequence.
 Degree completion guaranteed in 60 units; see the Associate Degree for Transfer (ADT) section for more information.

 |PHIL 205||Formal Logic I 1||3|